docker/docs/ee/ucp/admin/monitor-and-troubleshoot/index.md

 ## Monitoring disk usage

 Web UI disk usage metrics, including free space, only reflect the Docker managed portion of the filesystem: `/var/lib/docker`.
-To monitor the total space available on each filesystem of a UCP worker or manager, you must deploy a monitoring solution, such as  Prometheus Node Exporter.
+To monitor the total space available on each filesystem of a UCP worker or manager, you must deploy a third party monitoring solution to monitor the operating system.

 ## Where to go next